johnsusek/praeco/README.md

 * Don't use 127.0.0.1 for PRAECO_ELASTICSEARCH.
 See first item under the Troubleshooting section.

-* To set up Slack, Email, Jira, Mattermost, Command, Gitter or Telegram notifications, edit `rules/BaseRule.config`.
+* To set up notification settings like API keys edit `rules/BaseRule.config`.

-* Don't want to use Docker?
-Want to use your own builds of elastalert?
-Follow the "Manual installation" steps at the end of this document.

 Praeco should now be available on http://127.0.0.1:8080